 - Improved Data Collection: AI-powered platforms ensure accurate, real-time data analysis, enhancing the reliability of clinical results.

 These innovations improve recruitment rates and reduce trial durations by reducing logistical hurdles.
+You can read more about digital trials in the LifeScience sector in our blog – How Digital Trials Are Turning R&D into ROI | Evalueserve.

 - Manufacturing